Ruturaj-Creates/Blinkit-EDA-using-python/README.md

-# Blinkit-EDA-using-python
+Blinkit EDA Project

-Data analysis and visualization of Blinkit data
+This project contains an exploratory data analysis (EDA) of Blinkit data using Python.
+The notebook walks through data cleaning, visualization, and insights extraction.